aimeos/aimeos-docs/src/admin/jqadm/implement-panels.md

 }
 ```

-You should always wrap the operations into a transation.
-This avoids saving records partitially and improves performance because the data is only synced once to the storage.
+You should always wrap the operations into a transaction.
+This avoids saving records partially and improves performance because the data is only synced once to the storage.

 If the ID of the item is passed, you have to fetch the item and otherwise, create an empty item.
 Then, you can merge the data with the existing item values and save the item if it doesn't have an ID yet.
 This is important because the subparts which have access to `$view->item` when calling `parent::save()` will need the ID of the item to perform their own tasks.

 After the subparts added their own content to the item, save a copy of it again.
-Using a copy is important if something goes wrong and the related items are only partially saved but they already contain IDs.
+Using a copy is important if something goes wrong and the related items are only partially saved, but they already contain IDs.
 This would lead to problems if the editor clicks on save in the detail view again because those items wouldn't be saved at all!

 !!! tip
     Here's also a good place to store uploaded files for importing them.
 Use `$view->request()->getUploadedFiles()` and the methods described in the [parameters and files](#parameters-and-files) section.

-When everything is fine, commit the transation and redirect the browser to the next page.
+When everything is fine, commit the transaction and redirect the browser to the next page.
 The redirect depends on the *next* parameter sent by the "Save", "Save & close" or "Save & copy" button.
 The parameters for `$this->redirect()` are:

 * Resource to redirect too (usually the same as the saved one)
 * Action to perform (depends on the *next* parameter)